-Katie Buxman was brought in to review the facts of the case and build a defense for the insurance company.
-After a thoughtful examination, Katie decided that the plaintiff was making a frivolous, inflated claim.
-Feeling that the case had very little merit, she attacked the case while it was still in the initial pleading stage, and filed a motion to dismiss.
+There are times in litigation when the best legal strategy is to wait, let things progress, and then defend the case in a courtroom.
+This was not one of them, and Smith Freed Eberhard recognized that fact.
+We conducted a thoughtful examination and review, ultimately determining that the plaintiff was making a frivolous, inflated claim.
+Feeling that the case had very little merit, we attacked the case while it was still in the initial pleading stage, and filed a motion to dismiss.
 Executing this strategic move took precision and skill; usually the pleadings go in favor of the plaintiff, so defense counsel will opt to strike later on.